-The last SGB update on Steam was announced on June 21, 2018, which becomes a cause for concern for many of its users.
+The last SGB update on Steam was announced on June 21, 2018 (at the time of this post), which becomes a cause for concern for many of its users.
 However, SmileBoom has been working feverishly on updating Smile Game Builder; they just haven’t announced it.

 When Is the Next Update?

 In fact, the commonest question right now is "When is the next update?".

 An update IS on its way!
 For now, however, the next imminent update will fix some minor issues but it won’t comprise any new features yet.
 These will come as soon as SmileBoom is ready, but for now they are making absolutely sure that all of their updates for the "big one" are working as they should and that when it IS implemented everything will function error and bug free.

 I share everyone’s frustration regarding the lack of updates, but patience must be the virtue here.
 SmileBoom has consistently proven that they climb on top of any bugs that may arise in Smile Game Builder and, most importantly, they listen to people’s feedback and suggestions.